xchem/XChemReview/README.md

 While connected to the VPN you should be able to access xchemreview.diamond.ac.uk and use the website.

 ## Using staging
 Click on buttons to make things happen, it shouldn't crash!
-If it does, email me.
+If it does, email me..